Medicaid

 • Prescription drugs

-• Seven Next Generation managed care organizations responsible for managing benefits that help address members’ healthcare needs, such as increased access to care coordination and care management supports
+• Seven Next Generation managed care organizations responsible for managing benefits that help address members’ health care needs, such as increased access to care coordination and care management supports

 • OhioRISE, which is a specialized managed care program for youth with complex behavioral health and multisystem needs